Professor Edward Campbell

 ‘Le bon vin et l’opéra belge: Julie de Boesmans au Pays de Galles’.
 Conference, ‘Post-moderne ou singulier?
 Philippe Boesmans, Fondation des Treilles, Tourtour 18-23 juillet 2016 (invited paper).

 ‘The Dark Precursor and the Musics of the World’.
-‘The Dark Precursor: International Conference on Deleuze and Artistic Research (DARE 2015)’, organised as part of ERC Starting Grant project Experimentation versus Interpretation: Exploring New Paths in Music Performance in the 21st-Century (ME21), University of Ghent, 9-11 November 2015 (invited keynote speaker).
+‘The Dark Precursor: International Conference on Deleuze and Artistic Research (DARE 2015)’, organised as part of ERC Starting Grant project Experimentation versus Interpretation: Exploring New Paths in Music Performance in the 21st-Century (ME21), University of Ghent, 9-11 November 2015 (keynote lecture).

 ‘Pierre Boulez: Composer, Traveller, Correspondent’.
 Interdisciplinary Symposium: ‘Boulez at 90’, The Barbican Centre, London.
 Organised by the Institute of Musical Research, 20 March 2015.